vmakeev/huawei_mesh_router/README.md

 The switches will not be added to Home Assistant if the router does not support NFC.

-SPrimary router have the following switch:
+Primary router have the following switch:
 * `switch.<integration_name>_nfc_primary_router`

 Also, one switch is created for each supported additional router in the mesh network: